contagon/handbook/handbook/11-young-women.md

 Class meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 Meetings begin with a prayer.
 A member of the class presidency conducts.
 She leads the class in reciting the theme and counseling together about assignments and other matters.

 A class member or adult leader then leads gospel instruction.
 Class presidencies counsel with adult leaders about who should teach.
-Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see [ComeFollowMe.ChurchofJesusChrist.org]).
+Meeting outlines are found in [Come, Follow Me].
 Meetings should end with a prayer.

 If a ward has more than one Young Women class, they meet separately.
 However, they may meet together when there is a special need.
 Young women and young men may occasionally combine for a Sunday lesson, as coordinated by the bishopric and the Young Women presidency.